lsecotaro/ai-challenge/README.md

 ## Description

-Using AI to clean and enrich data
+Using AI to clean and enrich data.

+To run the project:
+* Configure .env, you can make a copy of .env.example and set openAi Key
+* Follow the below instruction from:
+  * Project setup
+  * DB Setup
+  * RabbitMQ Setup
+  * Compile and run the project

 ## Environment variables